changliao1025/pye3sm/README.md

 # PyE3SM

 PyE3SM is a Python library to assist E3SM model simulation.
-Currently, iy only supports the land component.
+Currently, it only supports the land and river components.

 # Abstract